lakshmikalars/NDM1-K.-pneumoniae-drug-discovery/README.md

 If you use this work, please cite:

-> Lakshmikala R.S.
-(2026). *Structure-Based Discovery of NDM-1 Inhibitors in K. pneumoniae.* GitHub Repository: https://github.com/lakshmikalars/NDM1-K.-pneumoniae-drug-discovery
+> Lakshmikala RS (2026). *Structure-Based Discovery of NDM-1 Inhibitors in K. pneumoniae.* GitHub Repository: https://github.com/lakshmikalars/NDM1-K.-pneumoniae-drug-discovery